 If you're on a tighter budget when creating logos for law firms, you can always buy a law logo from a stock image site.
 Websites like Shutterstock and iStock offer an array of firm logos that you can use with a custom license.
 However, this will prevent you from having a unique, new logo that truly shows off your personality.
 Keep this in mind before opting for a stock image over a professional graphic designer.

 Do You Need to Trademark Your Logo?

 According to the United States Patent and Trademark Office, the federal registration of a logo is not required.
 When using your logo in commerce, like when you provide your legal services, actually gives you the legal right to the logo.
 However, this may not apply in all locations across the U.S. and other countries.
-If you're concerned about disputes, it's best to trademark law firm logos, just in case.
+If you're concerned about disputes, it's best to trademark logo design, just in case.

-A quality law firm logo design can make a big difference in your brand's recognizability and long-term success.
-From what colors are good for a law firm logo, to the best shapes and designs to rely on, and the importance of tapping into law firm logo maker professionals, there's no shortage of guidance and tips for creating law firm logos.
-By applying the best law firm logos practices to your business, you can heighten your brand awareness and share your firm's mission with one quick glance from a client.
+Quality law firm branding can make a big difference in your brand's recognizability and long-term success.
+From what colors are good for a law firm logo, to the best shapes and designs to rely on and the importance of tapping into logo design professionals, there's no shortage of guidance and tips for creating law firm logos.
+By applying the best legal logo practices to your business, you can heighten your brand awareness and share your firm's mission with one quick glance from a client.

-As a digital marketing company for lawyers, we specialize in assisting law firm's in expanding their brand awareness and gaining new business.
-For more advice on creating logos or tips on how to further grow your client list, contact us today.
+As a digital marketing company for lawyers, we specialize in assisting law firms in expanding their brand awareness and gaining new business.
+For more advice on creating logos or tips on how to further grow your client list, contact Grow Law Firm today.

 - Get a clear picture of your firm's performance